robb-romans/docs-repo-template/user-guide/doc/using/index.rst

 ..
 Define |product name| in conf.py

 Include tasks that can be completed using the product.
+Create as many task as necessary using the task template.
+Tasks can be organized by categories.

+Tasks in the Using section are generally end-user tasks.
+Tasks completed by an administrator (maintenance tasks) go in the Administering section.

 This section provides information about using the
 |product name| product.